MiDataInt/mdi-desktop-app/docs/options/server-connection.md

 ### Username **

-Provide the name of a user that has SSH access to the computer specified by Server Domain.
+Provide the name of a user that has SSH access to the computer specified by `Server Domain`.
 You must possess all credentials required to log into the server as this user.